kean/Nuke/Sources/Nuke/Nuke.docc/Performance/performance-guide.md

 ## Create URLs Beforehand

 `URL` initializer is relatively expensive because it needs to parse the input string.
-It might take more time than the call to ``Nuke/loadImage(with:options:into:completion:)`` itself.
 Make sure to create the `URL` objects in the background.

 ## Auto Retry